 In the course of providing advisory services, the Advisor and/or its Supervised Persons may receive complaints from Clients regarding their services or other related matters.
-The Advisor will respond appropriately and promptly to Client complaints that it receives and, when appropriate, take corrective actions.
+The Advisor will respond appropriately and promptly to Client complaints that it receives and, when appropriate, take corrective actions in an effort to prevent future complaints.
 Any statement alleging specific inappropriate conduct on the part of the Advisor constitutes a complaint.
-A Client complaint must be initiated by the Client and must involve a grievance or expression of dissatisfaction by the Client.
-In many instances, it is difficult to determine whether or not a communication constitutes a "complaint."
-Supervised Persons should report all communications that could be construed as a complaint to the CCO who will determine if the communication actually qualifies as a "complaint."
+A Client complaint must be initiated by the Client and must involve a grievance expressed by the Client.
+In many instances, it is difficult to determine whether or not a communication constitutes a "complaint".
+A mere statement of dissatisfaction from a Client about an investment or investment performance in most cases does not constitute a complaint.
+Supervised Persons should report all communications that could be construed as a complaint to the CCO who will determine if the communication actually qualifies as a "complaint".